r-wein/text-readability-analyzer/README.md

 ## About This Project
 ### Origin
 This project is an extension of one of my classroom assignments.
-We were tasked to find each unique word in Lewis Carroll's *Alice in Wonderland* and record their frequency.
+We were tasked to find each unique word in Lewis Carroll's *Alice's Adventures in Wonderland* and record their frequency.
 While working on this assignment, which was originally in Python, I had the idea to expand on the basic requirements by adding readability tests and MySQL.
 I decided to switch from Python to Java because I wanted to try JDBC.

 ### Text Readability
 This program calculates six readability indexes: